keithgroup/mbGDML/docs/source/mbe.rst

 ===================

 MBEs are built upon what we define our fragments/monomers to be.
-A fragment is a group atoms we represent as monomer used to define :math:`n`-body interactions.
+A fragment is a group of atoms we represent as a monomer used to define :math:`n`-body interactions.
 Procedures to fragment the system are classified based on two categories:

 .. glossary::